erichester76/adblock-dns-server/README.md

 This server has been written keeping personal usage in mind, and has features such as JSON-based configuration and an easy way to blacklist websites.
-In addition, the server will send out no responses in case an "uncommon" query (such as ANY) is found.
+In addition, the server will send refuse to send out responses in case an "uncommon" query (such as ANY) is found.
 These query types should not be necessary for personal use and allows lessening of the impacts of amplification attacks.

 ## Usage